Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

 where $\nu$ is the laser frequency, and $\nu_{\mathrm{r}}$ and $\Gamma$ are the resonant frequency and natural linewidth of the atomic transition, respectively.
-Since the light intensity is low compared to the saturation intensity of the atomic transition, the optical power propagating through the fibre is attenuated such that the expected photon count is
+The light intensity is kept low compared to the atomic saturation intensity, leading to an expected photon count of